The Libertines: Relationship between Barât and Doherty

-Roger Sargent (a close friend and photographer of the band) described their relationship as like "first love, and all the jealousy and obsessiveness that comes with that" – adding "I think there's, y'know, obsession and jealousy on both of their sides.
+Roger Sargent (a close friend and photographer of the band) described their relationship as like "first love, and all the jealousy and obsessiveness that comes with that", adding "I think there's, y'know, obsession and jealousy on both of their sides.
 They bitch about each other to each other or to other people.
 They have a bond, intellectually and spiritually, like nothing I've ever seen ... but sometimes, you know, you just think, God, why don't you just get a room?!"
-In the same interview, a Radio One documentary, upon being asked just how close their relationship was, Doherty responded "I love him.
-Wouldn't go, um – certainly not on Radio 1 – go into too much detail, but... we had lots of wonderful times together, yeah."
+In the same interview, part of a Radio One documentary, upon being asked just how close their relationship was, Doherty responded "I love him.
+Wouldn't go, um–certainly not on Radio 1–go into too much detail, but... we had lots of wonderful times together, yeah."
 Barât, when questioned similarly, steadfastly denied that the relationship had involved anything "physical".
-Barât has insisted that "people are really into conjecture", however in a 2011 interview when asked if the two had ever had a physical relationship, he replied "There have been moments in our relationship where physicality has ensued."
+Barât has insisted that "people are really into conjecture".
+However, in a 2011 interview, when asked if the two had ever had a physical relationship, he replied "There have been moments in our relationship where physicality has ensued."

 The volatility and ardency of Barât's relationship with Doherty formed a significant, if not essential, aspect of their music and live performances.
 Doherty frequently posted about Barât on the Libertines forum; in one post from 2003, referring to an incident in 1997 in which Barât had wanted to form a suicide pact, Doherty wrote: "let's keep going i love you i love you so much."
-Speaking of his separation from Doherty in 2004, Barât revealed, "There was one point where I very very nearly, just to be close to him, started taking full on heroin."
+Speaking of his separation from Doherty in 2004, Barât revealed, "There was one point where I very very nearly, just to be close to him, started taking full-on heroin."

-In a March 2009 interview with NME Radio, when discussing a potential Libertines reunion, Doherty revealed, "He [Carl] was saying, 'Well, look, what if it's all gonna happen again?' and I said, 'One thing: maybe it will, maybe it won't, but one thing that's going to help me not fuck up again is you, and doing all that together.'
+In a March 2009 interview with NME Radio, when discussing a potential Libertines reunion, Doherty revealed, "He [Carl] was saying, 'Well, look, what if it's all gonna happen again?' and I said, 'One thing: maybe it will, maybe it won't, but one thing that's going to help me not __ up again is you, and doing all that together.'
 Because he means a lot..."
-Referring to their relationship in a January 2010 interview, Barât said: "...it's a deep love.
+Referring to their relationship in a January 2010 interview, Barât said: "... it's a deep love.
 Deep love does funny things to people".
+In a February 2024 interview with The Guardian, Doherty said, "Maybe I’m not thinking it when I write the song, but the first thing I think afterwards is, ‘I wonder what Carl will think of that?’, whoever I’m writing the song with.
+The honest answer is, everything I write is for Carl.”